If you or a loved one are struggling, we can help. Request a call today.

 • Dry mouth

-How long the effects last can vary based on the individual and their dosage.
-Adderall comes in both immediate-release and extended-release formulations.
+The duration of its effects can vary based on the person and their dosage.
+Adderall is available in both immediate-release and extended-release forms.

-Immediate-release Adderall usually starts working 30-60 minutes after oral ingestion and lasts around four to six hours.
-Extended-release formulations, or Adderall XR, also start working within 30-60 minutes but can last up to 12 hours.
+The immediate-release version usually starts working in 30-60 minutes, with effects that last for four to six hours.
+Extended-release forms, or Adderall XR, also start working within that timeframe but can last up to 12 hours.

 The lasting effects of Adderall depends on if you take the immediate-release or extended-release form